benjymous/annotations/sandman/sandman.48.md

 - #### Panel 4

-  A word balloon fell off the art.
-Dream says something like "How did you know we were coming?"
+  A word balloon was missing in the early editions.
+Dream says _"How did you know we were coming?"_

 ### Page 10